Understanding Apostilles: Your Essential Guide

 Court documents

 The cost to apostille a document in the United States varies widely by state and service level.
-Base state fees may be as low as a few dollars, but same-day, expedited, or special handling services can range from $26 to over $1,000 per document.
+Base state fees may be as low as a few dollars.
+However, same-day, expedited, or special handling services can range from $26 to over $1,000 per document.
 Additional costs may apply for notarization, courier delivery, shipping, and professional facilitation services.

 Documents are apostilled at the Secretary of State’s office for state-issued documents or the U.S. Department of State for federal documents.